maiers/pdfkit-commonmark/README.md

 ## Known limitations

-This renderer does currently support:
+This renderer does currently _partially_ (hey, this is an 0.x version) support:

 - paragraphs
+- softbreaks
 - headers
 - links
 - strong